subineda01/HY-AI-x-DeepLearnig/README.md

 🔍 목차
 1. Proposal
-2. DataSets
+3. DataSets
-3. Methodology
+4. Methodology
-4. Evaluation & Analysis
+5. Evaluation & Analysis
-5. Related Works
+6. Related Works

+Proposal
+- Motivation: Why are you doing this?
+- What do you want to see at the end?